binary-manu/routerify/README.md

 used to download the driver, and the expected naming of the extracted folder.

+It seems that the only way to enable or disable 80MHz channels in 802.11ac mode is via kernel module parameters. `hostapd` settings cannot override those.
+For this reason, this role has its own VHT flag, `rtl8812bu_vht_enable`, which simply takes whatever value is defined for `ap5_vht_enable`.

 ### 2.4GHz AP

 Enabled or disabled via `enable_ap24`.
 Performed by role `ap24`.